alvr-org/ALVR/wiki/Installation-guide.md

 ### Launch ALVR together with SteamVR

 You can skip the ALVR Dashboard and open ALVR automatically together with SteamVR.

+**Note:** You can only do that while SteamVR is not already running.
+Otherwise driver might be unregistered on shutdown.

 Open ALVR, go to the `Installation` tab and click on `Register ALVR driver`.

 ### Connect headset to PC via a USB Cable